kryptokinght/Nodejs-tutorials/README.md

 # Notes on Node

 Node runs on a virtual machine provided, at the present, by V8 but in the future Node will be able to run both on V8 and ChakraCore.<br/>
 Node uses the V8 engine by default to execute Javascript code.
+The V8 is just the *call stack* and the *heap memory* while the rest of the features like *event queue, event loop, Node API* are not present in the V* and provided by the other dependencies of Node.<br/>
+The **event loop** is provided by the `libuv` dependency.
 `node -p 'process.versions.v8'`<br/>
 Node uses V8 via V8's C++ API.
 V8's feature group can be divided into 3 types :